Ellen Ternan: Association with Charles Dickens

 In mid-September 1857, Charles Dickens went with Wilkie Collins to Doncaster to see Ellen Ternan perform in The Pet of the Petticoats at the Theatre Royal.
 At the time, he had written to John Forster that his relationship with his wife was disintegrating; 'Poor Catherine and I are not made for each other [-] What is now befalling I have seen steadily coming'.

 Dickens was 45 years old when he met Ternan.
 She was 18 at the time, only 6 months older than his youngest daughter Katey.
 In two books published in 1935 and 1936, Thomas Wright alleged that they had an affair, stating that he had heard it from Canon Benham, who claimed that Ternan had confessed all.
 If so, Dickens kept his affair with Ternan secret from the general public.

-There is little evidence pertaining to the nature of Charles Dickens and Ellen Ternan's relationship because neither Dickens, Ternan, nor Ternan's sisters left any account of the relationship, and they destroyed most correspondence relevant to the relationship.
-We "simply do not know" asserts the professor of Victorian literature with a special interest in Charles Dickens, Michael Slater, in his 2009 biography of Dickens.
+There is little evidence pertaining to the nature of Charles Dickens and Ellen Ternan's relationship because neither Dickens, Ternan, nor Ternan's sisters left any account of it, and they destroyed most correspondence relevant to the relationship.
+We "simply do not know", asserts Michael Slater, the professor of Victorian literature with a special interest in Charles Dickens, in his 2009 biography of Dickens.
 On the "many speculations about the exact relationship between Dickens and Ellen in this period" biographer Peter Ackroyd writes, "it has to be said at once that no evidence has been found for any of these more dramatic possibilities."
-Writers prior to the scholarship of Ackroyd and Slater have largely assumed the truth of Wright and other authors' assertions that Ternan was Dickens's mistress.
+Writers prior to the scholarship of Ackroyd and Slater have largely assumed the truth of Wright's and other authors' assertions that Ternan was Dickens's mistress.

-In 2021, Irish author of historical fiction Cora Harrison suggested that Ternan might be Dickens's illegitimate daughter, rather than his mistress.
+In 2021, the Irish author of historical fiction Cora Harrison suggested that Ternan might be Dickens's illegitimate daughter, rather than his mistress.

 This hypothesis was also proposed by Brian Ruck in The Dickensian in 2022.

 In 2025, Ruck published a book, Charles Dickens's Secret Lovechild: An Untarnished Portrait of Ellen Ternan, giving more detailed reasoning to support this alternative explanation of the relationship between Dickens and Ternan.
 Helena Kelly questioned this theory in her 2023 book.